AI Toolkit

 Step 0: Benchmark first.

 Before building the agent, go to plain Copilot chat and ask it to write a professional email about a topic of your choice.
 Screenshot the result.
-This is your "before" — the baseline you'll compare your agent against.
+This is your "before."

 1